Skip to content

 Are Cummins generators more reliable than Pulsar generators?

-Based on the available data, yes.
-Cummins holds a Tier A reliability rating with a score of 91 out of 100, while Pulsar sits at Tier D with a score of 54 out of 100.
-This is one of the largest gaps between the two brands and a key factor for buyers who need dependable long-term performance.
+Yes, based on the available data, Cummins holds a Tier A reliability rating with a score of 91 out of 100, while Pulsar is rated Tier D at 54 out of 100.
+This is one of the most significant differences between the two brands.

 Which brand offers better value for the money?